KatePaulauskas/dog-grooming-salon/README.md

 - To retrieve the selected service, groomer, and date stored in the session, the `get_object_or_404` method was used following instructions from [GeeksforGeeks](https://www.geeksforgeeks.org/get_object_or_404-method-in-django-models/).
 - WizardView form application was used to enhance booking process utilisign the following sources: [Medium](https://medium.com/@rts_16853/complete-example-of-django-multi-step-form-with-dynamic-form-choices-36dc1e9a2f48) and [Django Form Tools](https://django-formtools.readthedocs.io/en/latest/wizard.html).
 - To ensure that only authenticated users can access both function-based and class-based Appointment views [Django Documentation](https://docs.djangoproject.com/en/5.0/topics/auth/default/#the-login-required-decorator) instructions were used.
+- Error pages 404 and 500 were set up using instructions provided by the Code Institute course facilitator: "Error Pages in Django."

 ### Content & Design